msys2/msys2.github.io/web/codeofconduct.md

 ## Contact for CoC related Issues

 * Christoph Reiter <reiter.christoph@gmail.com>
-* If for some reason you want to contact someone else or of there is no timely
+* If for some reason you want to contact someone else or if there is no timely
   response: David Macek <david.macek.0@gmail.com>

 ## Our Pledge